algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 The Smoke Testing strategy will be used to verify that:

-- the software launches successfully without errors / crashes
+- The software launches successfully without errors / crashes
-- the software output a set of instruction to go from a point A to a point B
+- The software output a set of instruction to go from a point A to a point B

 ### Unit Tests